44 @ 60: TRAINING DIARY

 I had planned to run what would be a third ‘career’ marathon in 2021 to celebrate a landmark birthday.
-However that all changed in February 2019 when inspired by the keynote speaker at a business event I was also speaking at ‘another marathon’ was dramatically upgraded to the Classic Quarter – an ultramarathon of 44 miles which starts at the most southerly point in England, Lizard village, and finishes at the most westerly point in England – Lands End.
-On this page you can follow my journey towards that goal, including the 44@60 podcast and my fundraising for the Music Therapy Programme at Children’s Hospice South West.
-All support in any way is most welcome and much appreciated.
-Thank you.
+However that all changed on February 27th 2019 when inspired by the keynote speaker at a business event I was also speaking at ‘another marathon’ was dramatically upgraded to the Classic Quarter – an ultramarathon of 44 miles which starts at the most southerly point in England, Lizard village, and finishes at the most westerly point in England – Lands End.
+On May 22nd 2021 I achieved the goal and at the same time raised £6600 for the Music Therapy Programme at Children’s Hospice South West.
+On this page I log my training diary.
+If you are planning a first ultra I hope you find it useful.
+There will be a book ‘Business Lessons from running 44@60’.

 - Sat May 22nd – Job Done! – What an amazing day out!
 An epic adventure!
 So pleased I did this.
 So many people to thank for making it happen.
 Crew were amazing.
 Fund-raising supporters have been amazing.
 All this offering tips and advice have been amazing.
 Now I have to write the book!